-Class A- Combination Vehicles: Any combination of vehicles with gross combination weight rating (GCWR) of 26,001 or more pounds falls in Group A provided the GVWR of the vehicle(s) being towed is more than 10,000 pounds.
+Class A - Combination Vehicles: Any combination of vehicles with gross combination weight rating (GCWR) of 26,001 or more pounds falls in Group A, provided the GVWR of the vehicle(s) being towed is more than 10,000 pounds.

-Most Class A vehicles are trucks such as trucktractor/semi-trailer or truck and trailer combinations.
+Most Class A vehicles are trucks such as truck-tractor/semi-trailer or truck and trailer combinations.
 However, tractor-trailer buses may be found in a few communities.

-Class A vehicles require considerably more skill and knowledge than driving vehicles in Classes B and C. Since these skills include those required to drive a B and C vehicle, a driver who has a Class A license also may drive vehicles in Classes B and C (with proper endorsements).
+Driving a Class A vehicle requires considerably more skill and knowledge than driving vehicles in Classes B and C. Since these skills include those required to drive a B and C vehicle, a driver who has a Class A license may also drive vehicles in Classes B and C (with proper endorsements).

-Class B- Heavy Straight Vehicles: Any single vehicle with a GVWR of 26,001 or more pounds falls in Group B, or any such vehicle towing another vehicle not in excess of 10,000 pounds GVWR.
+Class B - Heavy Straight Vehicles: Any single vehicle with a GVWR of 26,001 or more pounds falls in Group B, or any such vehicle towing another vehicle not in excess of 10,000 pounds GVWR.